TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

 ``FrameInfo(frame, filename, lineno, function, code_context, index)``.
-The tuple contains the frame object, the filename, the line number of the current line, the function name, a list of lines of context from the source code, and the index of the current line within that list.
+The tuple contains the frame object, the filename, the line number of the current line, the function name, a list of lines of context kutoka the source code, and the index of the current line within that list.

 .. versionchanged:: 3.5